 Army Reserve Officers' Training Corps (ROTC)

-The Army Reserve Officers’ Training Corps was established at Drexel in 1918 and remains an integral part of the University.
 Students in the Army Reserve Officers’ Training Corps (ROTC) program complete their academic and military studies concurrently, and upon graduation will be commissioned as lieutenants in the United States Army, Army Reserve, or Army National Guard.

 While pursuing an academic major, ROTC Cadets attend military sciences classes and a leadership lab on the Drexel University campus.
 Cadets participate in color guard, foot marches and physical readiness training, and conduct field training exercises at Joint Base Maguire-Dix-Lakehurst, New Jersey or Fort Indiantown Gap, Pennsylvania.

 Through partnerships with local universities, Drexel University students are also eligible to participate in the Naval Reserve Officers’ Training Corps and the Air Force Reserve Officers’ Training Corps on neighboring campuses.

 - Naval Reserve Officers' Training Corps (NROTC): Drexel students are eligible to participate through a cross-enrollment agreement with the University of Pennsylvania for commission into the Navy or Marine Corps.
 All naval science courses are held on Penn’s campus.